Inwerpsel/use-theme-editor/docs/USAGE.md

 - No Google Fonts integration.
 The font picker is currently disabled because it crashes when the value is not found in Google Fonts.
 Also picking a new font from Google Fonts doesn't ensure the font is actually available on the page.
   This integration will be finished later.
+- No UI for setting a variable to another variable.
+It's supported, but you have to enter the variable name manually in the text field at the bottom.
+This will be added, but it still needs to be shaped how that UI would look like.
+  Probably it will be created as part of the "theme-builder-builder" functionality.